 Right off the bat I wanna say that I feel like they handled the development of Suzuha alright but it may of been better to give him more screen time first since he is the plot device in this situation.
 The main antagonist of this season is also one of Bishamon's regalia by the name of Kugaha.
 He really isn't interesting much like the villain of the first season but hey at least he has a goal.
 We are then introduced to Ebisu who is one of the seven gods of luck, the god of fishing.
 He could of been a cool character if the series didn't decide to rush it so badly.
 Needless to say, he doesn't get nearly as much character development as needed for us to actually care about him.
 We also don't know a single thing about Nora or father, yay.

 Norgami Aragoto is a pretty enjoyable series really.
 As I said in the beginning, they made Yukine a lot more likable which I'm very happy about.
-The enjoyment does go down after the 2nd arc tags along but it's not to the point where I was forcing myself to watch.
+The enjoyment does go down after the 2nd arc tags along but it was never to the point where I was forcing myself to watch.